-Years Ended
+Years Ended mber 31

-Dece ember 31
+2013 2012

-2012 2011
+Audit Fees \$ 5,383,700 \$5,291,500

-Audit Fees \$5,291,500 \$ 4,575,800
+Audit Related Fees 1,081,000 940,000

-Audit Related Fees 940,000 899,800
+Tax Fees 758,052 291,800

-Tax Fees 291,800 179,600
+All Other Fees 308,103 13,800

-All Other Fees 13,800 1,500
+TOTAL \$7,530,855 \$ 6,537,100

-TOTAL \$ 6,537,100 \$5,656,700
+Audit Fees include activities relating to the attestation of our consolidated financial statements, the audit of internal control over financial reporting, statutory and other separate company audits and related services, and consultations related to miscellaneous SEC and financial reporting matters.

-- Audit Fees include activities relating to the attestation of our consolidated financial statements, the audit of internal control over financial reporting, statutory and other separate company audits and related services, and consultations related to miscellaneous SEC and financial reporting matters. - Audit-Related Fees include activities relating to the attestation of our employee benefit plans, reports issued pursuant to Statement on Standards for Attestation Engagements No. 16, Reporting on Controls at a Service Organization, and mandated regulatory and compliance reviews.
-No amounts were paid for financial systems design and implementation. - Tax Fees include activities relating to tax compliance services and tax consultation and related services. - All Other Fees include the annual renewal of software licenses for accounting research and human resources software.
+- Audit-Related Fees include activities relating to the attestation of our employee benefit plans, reports issued pursuant to Statement on Standards for Attestation Engagements No. 16, Reporting on Controls at a Service Organization, and mandated regulatory and compliance reviews.
+No amounts were paid for financial systems design and implementation. - Tax Fees include activities relating to tax compliance, consultation and support services. - All Other Fees include activities related to advisory services and the annual renewal of software licenses for accounting research and human resources software.

 The Audit Committee discussed with our internal auditors and with PwC the overall scope and plans for their respective audits.
-At each meeting, the Audit Committee is provided the opportunity to meet with the internal auditors and with PwC with and without management present, and, in fact, met with the internal auditors and with PwC with and without management present in connection with each regularly scheduled Board of Directors meeting in 2012.
+At each meeting, the Audit Committee is provided the opportunity to meet with the internal auditors and with PwC with and without management present, and, in fact, met with the internal auditors and with PwC with and without management present in connection with each regularly scheduled Board of Directors meeting in 2013.